Getting Strategic to Reduce Referral Leakage

 Physician liaisons need to structure their visits better with physicians to create efficiency within their own role and for the physician.
 Instead of starting off the conversation by asking, “How is it going?”, a liaison should instead begin with explaining the purpose of their visit.
 For example, does a certain physician need to be educated better on new services?
 Or Is a certain physician showing up in your referral tracking software as referring patients to outside sources?
 Monitoring issue management will better help a liaison understand anything that may be happening with a physician to make visits more efficient.

-A liaison must consistently be emptying their trunk of questions to fill it with more thoughtful questions to better position their services.
-Personalizing questions within a physician visit can be helpful in reducing referral leakage as well.
-After each visit, physician liaisons should create detailed notes on the specifics of their visit with that certain primary care physician.
-Detailed notes will better help physician liaisons build personable relationships with physicians and better help physician relations managers keep track of each visit.
+A liaison should regularly clear their mind of questions to make room for more thoughtful ones that better position their services.
+Personalizing questions during a physician visit helps reduce referral leakage.
+After each visit, physician liaisons must take detailed notes about their interactions with primary care physicians.
+These notes help liaisons build stronger, personable relationships with physicians and assist physician relations managers in tracking visits more effectively.

 Reevaluate Focus